MichaelYochpaz/iSubRip/README.md

 Example: ```python iSubRip.py https://itunes.apple.com/gb/movie/interstellar-2014/id965491522```

 ##
-<sub>The script was made for educational purposes only.
+This script was made for educational purposes only.
-Any use of the script is at your own responsibility.</sub>
+Any use of the script is at your own responsibility.